-We get a lot of questions from folks about UNESCO and World Heritage Sites, as they tend to feature prominently on AwayGoWe.com.
+We get a lot of questions from folks about UNESCO World Heritage Sites, as they tend to feature prominently on AwayGoWe.com.
 Lori and I are both avid fans of, not only the places that tend to receive the UNESCO designation and status, but also the UNESCO institution, itself.
-The following information was adapted from whc.unesco.org.
+Much of the information here was adapted from whc.unesco.org.

 UNESCO World Heritage Sites Visited